mgoldcoin/mgold/guidelines/matcher.md

 A new submitted`Order`is matched against some`Order`in`OrderBook`if there is such order that its price is**better**or equal to the submitted one.

-1. For 'BUY' order
-   **better**
-   means there is a 'SELL' order with price
+1. For 'BUY' order **better **means there is a 'SELL' order with price &lt;= submitted
-   &lt;
-   = submitted
-2. For 'SELL' order
-   **better**
-   means there is a 'BUY' order with price
+2. For 'SELL' order **better **means there is a 'BUY' order with price &gt;= submitted
-   &gt;
-   = submitted

 Execution price of`ExchangeTransaction`is always determined by the price of an order that was accepted earlier, i.e. an order that is already in`OrderBook`.

 ### Full execution

-1. If for a submitted order there is no counter-order matched by price \(which price _equal or better_
-   \) that order would be put in the corresponding `OrderBook` and remains open until executed or until `maxTimestamp` is reached.
+1. If for a submitted order there is no counter-order matched by price \(which price _equal or better_\) that order would be put in the corresponding`OrderBook`and remains open until executed or until`maxTimestamp`is reached.
-2. If there is a counter-order that matches with a submitted order then _order execution_ is performed.
-That means the counter-order is removed from `OrderBook` and
-   `ExchangeTransaction`
-   is created and signed by the Matcher's private key and is sent to the Waves network to be included in the blockchain.
+2. If there is a counter-order that matches with a submitted order then _order execution _is performed.
+That means the counter-order is removed from`OrderBook`and`ExchangeTransaction`is created and signed by the Matcher's private key and is sent to the Waves network to be included in the blockchain.
 3. If there are multiple orders, that are matched with a new order, the earliest on based on acceptance time gets chosen.

 ### Partial execution

-1. If an amount of a submitted order is a big enough to execute a few order, Matcher creates several `ExchangeTransaction`
+1. If an amount of a submitted order is a big enough to execute a few order, Matcher creates several`ExchangeTransaction`.
-   .
 Created transactions have amounts equal to matched counter-order amounts.
 Matched counter-orders are chosen in order of their acceptance time \(FIFO\).
-2. If after the execution of all counter-orders at a particular price there is still remaining amount from the submitted order, the next price level of
+2. If after the execution of all counter-orders at a particular price there is still remaining amount from the submitted order, the next price level of`OrderBook`, which satisfy the incoming price, is used to execute orders.
+For all matched counter-orders corresponding`ExchangeTransaction`are created similarly to the previous step.
-   `OrderBook`
-   , which satisfy the incoming price, is used to execute orders.
-For all matched counter-orders corresponding `ExchangeTransaction` are created similarly to the previous step.
-3. If after all matches found on the previous steps there is still remaining amount from the submitted order and there are no other open orders matched by the price, a new
+3. If after all matches found on the previous steps there is still remaining amount from the submitted order and there are no other open orders matched by the price, a new`Order`is put on`OrderBook`with remaining amount out of initial`Order`.
-   `Order`
-   is put on
-   `OrderBook`
-   with remaining amount out of initial
-   `Order`
-   .
-4. If the first matched order in
-   `OrderBook`
-   has an amount greater than the submitted one, `ExchangeTransaction` will be created with amount equals to the incoming order.
-Partially executed counter-order will be substituted with remaining amount in
+4. If the first matched order in`OrderBook`has an amount greater than the submitted one,`ExchangeTransaction`will be created with amount equals to the incoming order.
+Partially executed counter-order will be substituted with remaining amount in`OrderBook`.
-   `OrderBook`
-   .

 ### Matcher fee calculation

-1. `ExchangeTransaction`
-   contains two separate fields for Matcher's fee, which goes from _BUY_ and
+1. `ExchangeTransaction`contains two separate fields for Matcher's fee, which goes from _BUY _and _SELL _orders.
-   _SELL_
-   orders.
-2. If
-   `Order`
-   is fully executed by some transaction, all `matcherFee` from it is included in that transaction.
+2. If`Order`is fully executed by some transaction, all`matcherFee`from it is included in that transaction.
-3. If
-   `Order`
-   is partially executed by some transaction, `matcherFee`
-   , proportionally to the executed amount, is included in that transaction, i.e.
-   `executedAmount * orderMatcherFee / orderAmount`
+3. If`Order`is partially executed by some transaction,`matcherFee`, proportionally to the executed amount, is included in that transaction, i.e.`executedAmount * orderMatcherFee / orderAmount`
-4. If partially executed
-   `Order`
-   is fully executed by some transaction, all remaining `matcherFee`
-   \(after previous matches\) is included in that transaction.
+4. If partially executed`Order`is fully executed by some transaction, all remaining`matcherFee`\(after previous matches\) is included in that transaction.

 ## ExchangeTransaction fields